-Microchips are small, cylindrical chips which are placed under the skin of your pet between the shoulder blades.
-The chip is about the size of a grain of rice, and is no more painful than a typical injection, though the needle is slightly larger.
+Microchips are small, cylindrical chips placed under your pet’s skin between the shoulder blades.
+The chip is about the size of a grain of rice and is no more painful than a typical injection, though the needle is slightly larger.
 It only takes a few short seconds to implant the microchip.
-Implanting a microchip does not require sedation or anesthesia, and is extremely affordable.
+Implanting a microchip does not require sedation or anesthesia and is extremely affordable.

 When a stray pet is found at a veterinary hospital or shelter, it is scanned to see if it has a microchip.
-If a chip is found, a call to the microchip company helps us by identifying the lost pet’s owner and (if registered), their phone number and name.
-A simple phone call is often all that is then needed to help reunite the pet with their owner.
+If a chip is found, a call to the microchip company helps us by identifying the lost pet’s owner and (if registered) their phone number and name.
+A simple phone call is often all that is then needed to help reunite the pet with its owner.

 There are several advantages to using a microchip compared to other pet identifying techniques.
 Collars and tags can be removed or become separated from a lost pet.
 Tattoos or other identifying markings can fade with time, can go unnoticed, and do not account for an owner’s change of phone number or if a pet is readopted to another home or family.
-The batteries in microchips are only activated when a scanner is placed above them, so they should last for the life of the pet.
+The batteries in microchips are only activated when a scanner is placed above them, so they should last for the pet’s life.

 Pet Microchipping Veterinary Hospital